morganwildermuth/rottontomatoe/README.md

 This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).

-Time spent: 6 hrs
+Time spent: 10 hrs

-3 hrs to accomplish required features
+- 3 hrs to accomplish required features
-3 hrs to make required features look semi-decent
+- 3 hrs to make required features look semi-decent
-1 1/2 hr for tab bar controller with dvds
+- 1 1/2 hr for tab bar controller with dvds
+- 3 hrs to get fading in, search functionality, and to fix several rando bugs

 ### Features